abhiwand/atk/doc/source/glossary.rst

     Conjugate Gradient Descent

-        The |IAT| implements this algorithm.
+        The |TA| implements this algorithm.
         Specifically, it uses CGD with bias for collaborative filtering.

         For more information: `Factorization Meets the Neighborhood (pdf)`_